 Cryovolcanoes on Enceladus were documented by the Cassini spacecraft in 2005.
 The spacecraft imaged jets of icy particles venting from the south polar region.
 This made Enceladus the fourth body in the solar system with confirmed volcanic activity.
-The spacecraft actually flew through a cryovolcanic plume and documented its composition to be mainly water vapor with minor amounts of nitrogen, methane and carbon dioxide.
+The spacecraft actually flew through a cryovolcanic plume and documented its composition to be mainly water vapor with minor amounts of nitrogen, methane, and carbon dioxide.

 Evidence for Activity

-One other type of evidence is a change in the body's surface.
+The most direct evidence that can be obtained to document volcanic activity on extraterrestrial bodies is to see or image the eruption taking place.
+Another type of evidence is a change in the body's surface.
 An eruption can produce a ground cover of debris or a resurfacing.
-The before and after images at right shows a region of Io where a resurfacing event has occurred.
-Without such direct observations it can be difficult from Earth to know if the volcanism is recent or ancient.
+Volcanic activity on Io is frequent enough and the surface is visible enough that these types of changes can be observed.
+Without such direct observations, it can be difficult from Earth to know if the volcanism is recent or ancient.

 This is an exciting time to watch space exploration!